 - The instructions that Mike’s following recommend attaching the first 1×6 to the three supports before tapping into the seat frame.
 Thinking it’ll be a tight fit, he opts to attach the first 1×6 with the supports in.
 Mike will, however, wait until he’s attached the first board before also screwing the three supports into the seat frame using 2-inch wood screws.
 He leaves a ¼-inch gap between the three 1×6 boards to ensure the back slat’s flush with the top of the back supports.

 3) Legs and Hand Rail

 - Mike cuts four 23 ½-inch long 2x4s for handrails and legs that he’ll fasten to the bench using 3-inch wood screws.

 - Mike finishes his bench build by cutting two 25-inch-long 1x6s to serve as arm rests, rounding out the front-facing sides for a nice smooth finish.

-Now that Mike’s DIY garden bench build is complete, all that’s left to do is sand and stain it.
+Now that Mike has brought his gardening bench ideas to life, all that’s left to do is sand and stain it.
 Oh, and the small matter of giving his daughter away, obviously!